-And I’m not alone…lots of hobbyists have transformed their love of the hobby into a full-time career.
-It takes desire, talent, drive, sacrifice…and some luck.
+And I’m not alone…Lots of hobbyists have transformed their love of the hobby into a full-time career.
+It takes desire, talent, drive, sacrifice, an insane amount of work…and some luck.
 However, a transition into your “dream career” is entirely possible.

 If you have a passion for things aquatic, I encourage- no- I URGE- you to act on it.
-There will always be a place in the aquatic world for passionate people to share their love with others.
+Make the sacrifices if you're put to it.
+Put in the work.
+There will always be a place in the aquatic world for passionate, talented, communicative people to share their love with others.
 It is one of the most amazing journeys I’ve ever taken…And what’s even more cool is that I get to experience the fish world from an entirely different perspective, not just my rather biased hobbyist-eye view.

 It’s very cool..

 My point here is not to brag about how awesome my career is… It's to show you how awesome YOUR life could be when you go for it.
 It’s to inspire you- wherever you are and at whatever stage of your career you’re at- to take that risk- perhaps against all odds (and even your better judgement) and go for it.
 To get off of that rock you’re sitting on, the crevice you are stuck in.
 Change.
 It’s scary, sure.
 It was for me.
 You could go broke.

 The market couldn't give two shits about you if you fail.
 It owes you nothing.
 Period.
 End of story.
 It gets to decide.
 You control some of the variables, but the market decides if you will win.
 You have to put out a good product that people want, support it like hell- take care of people- and never stop, or you'll simply fail, and deservedly so.
 And the fall will be hard, humiliating- maybe even financially devastating.